 The County’s sand dunes have been an attraction since the early 1800s.
-They make up the world’s largest bay-mouth dune barrier formation stretching 12km across Lake Ontario.
-The dunes, formed by glaciers 12,000 years ago, were once grazing land for the cattle of early settlers, and today make up three beaches, hiking trails, and campsites.
-The dune barriers formed East Lake, part of the ward of Athol, and West Lake in the ward of Hallowell – both perfect to paddle, fish or swim in.
-En route to the park you’ll find both lakes dotted with cozy accommodations and farm-stands to pick up supplies for the campfire or to take home.
-On a sunny day it’s easy to mistake the white-sand, and turquoise water at Sandbanks Provincial Park for the Caribbean.
+The dunes, formed by glaciers 12,500 years ago, are the world’s largest bay-mouth dune barrier formation, stretching 12km across Lake Ontario.
+They were once grazing land for the cattle of early settlers, and today, make up three beaches, hiking trails and campsites.
+On a sunny day it’s easy to mistake the white sand and turquoise water around Sandbanks for the Caribbean.
+The dune barriers formed East and West Lake, sheltered by the wind and waves of Lake Ontario.
+They are both perfect for a paddle, a swim or for fishing.
+En route to Sandbanks Provincial Park you’ll find both lakes dotted with cozy accommodations for campers, camper-vans, and even something for those who’d prefer a posh B&B. Don’t forget to stop at the farm stands to pick up supplies for the campfire or to take home.